mitsuba-renderer/drjit/docs/loops.rst

   - **Loop variables**: Variables that propagate state between iterations, or from inside to outside of the loop are called *loop variables*.
-They must be passed to the :cpp:struct:`Loop` constructor so that Enoki can insert instructions that ensure the correct flow of computed information.
+They must be passed to the :cpp:struct:`Loop` constructor so that Dr.Jit can insert instructions that ensure the correct flow of computed information.

     Loop variables must be LLVM or CUDA arrays or more complex types built from them.
-Builtin C++ or Python types (e.g. an ``int``) do not work, because writes to such variables cannot be intercepted by Enoki.
+Builtin C++ or Python types (e.g. an ``int``) do not work, because writes to such variables cannot be intercepted by Dr.Jit.

   - **Scatter operations**: the target of a scatter operation (:cpp:func:`scatter` and :cpp:func:`scatter_add`) is a special case: it does not count as a loop variable despite being the target of a write, and it should not be passed to the :cpp:struct:`Loop` constructor.

-- **No automatic differentiation**: Enoki will raise an exception when your loop involves differentiable variables for which :cpp:func:`grad_enabled()` evaluates to ``true``.
+- **No automatic differentiation**: Dr.Jit will raise an exception when your loop involves differentiable variables for which :cpp:func:`grad_enabled()` evaluates to ``true``.
 See the section on :ref:`differentiating loops <diff-loop>` to see how to work around this limitation.

-- **No eval()**: certain Enoki operations trigger an immediate kernel evaluation.
+- **No eval()**: certain Dr.Jit operations trigger an immediate kernel evaluation.
 These include

   - Horizontal operations: :cpp:func:`all`, :cpp:func:`hsum`, etc..